-How Rule-Based Chatbots Beat AI Chatbots in Business
+How Rule-Based Chatbots Compete Against AI in Business

 Chatbots used to be seen as a novelty before rule-based bots entered the scene.
-Now they're gaining business' attention and reshaping online support.
+Now they're gaining business' attention and helping with online support.

 These chatbots, which work on a decision tree “if/then” logic, perform basic tasks and can hold a conversation with customers — but within limits.
 That’s why some businesses consider advanced AI options that understand context and intents to emulate their agents to a T.

-Each has their own strengths, which I’ll cover in the next section, but the truth is that rule-based chatbots are just better for most businesses.
+Each has their own strengths, which I’ll cover in the next section, but a rule-based chatbot is sometimes a better fit for some businesses.
 Keep reading to learn why.

 - Rule-based vs. contextual chatbots